911±¬ÁĎÍř

 6) Nicolson’s Cafe (now Spoon)

-20+ years from the publication of Harry Potter And The Philosopher’s Stone it is now claimed that the birthplace of Harry Potter was in fact Nicholson’s Café, co-owned by Rowling’s brother-in-law back in 1997.
-Later, Rowling admitted that the original idea struck her on a train, without any paper at hand, but Nicolson’s, she said, was the place where she indeed “wrote huge parts of the book”.
-Attesting to this fact is also the local photographer, Marius Alexander, who pictured the then aspiring author writing at Nicolson’s following her move to Edinburgh with her daughter three years earlier.
+Years since the publication of Harry Potter And The Philosopher’s Stone (the first book in the series), it is now claimed that the birthplace of Harry Potter was in fact Nicholson’s Café, co-owned by Rowling’s brother-in-law.
+Though Rowling herself later clarified that the very first spark of Harry Potter came to her on a train, without a scrap of paper at hand, she admitted that Nicholson’s was indeed the place where she “wrote huge parts of the book.”
+Attesting to this is also the local photographer, Marius Alexander, who snapped the then aspiring author at Nicolson’s, a single mum with her daughter in tow, unknowingly drafting the beginning of a global phenomenon, back in 1997.

-Rowling explained her choice of Nicolson's – whose large windows overlook the University of Edinburgh – as a really great place to write, because there were so many tables around here that she didn't feel too guilty about taking her favorite table up too long.
+Rowling explained her choice of the café as a really great place to write, because there were so many tables around that she didn't feel too guilty about taking her favorite one for hours on end.
 “I always wanted to try and get that one because it was out of the way in the corner,” she said.
+Large windows looked over the University of Edinburgh, letting in light while she pieced together the darker corners of Hogwarts...

 7